SSFS-Robotics/Team13813/README.md

 Version 3.5 (built on 17.10.30)

 Changes with version 3.5 include:
- * Introduced a fix to prevent random op mode stops, which can occur after the Robot Controller app has been paused and then resumed (for example, when a user temporarily turns off the display of the Robot Controller phone, and then turns the screen back on).
+ * Introduced a fix to prevent random op facing stops, which can occur after the Robot Controller app has been paused and then resumed (for example, when a user temporarily turns off the display of the Robot Controller phone, and then turns the screen back on).
- * Introduced a fix to prevent random op mode stops, which were previously caused by random peer disconnect events on the Driver Station.
+ * Introduced a fix to prevent random op facing stops, which were previously caused by random peer disconnect events on the Driver Station.
  * Fixes issue where log files would be closed on pause of the RC or DS, but not re-opened upon resume.
  * Fixes issue with battery handler (voltage) start/stop race.
  * Fixes issue where Android Studio generated op modes would disappear from available list in certain situations.